Sponsors

 FishNet USA

-If you've gotten to this page, it's safe to assume that you are interested in fish, in fishing and in seafood.
-That being the case, we can further assume that, like the rest of us, you've been assaulted over the last several years with a barrage of media pronouncements that the Armeggdon of the oceans is at hand.
+If you've gotten to this page, you are interested in fish, in fishing and in seafood.
+That being the case, like the rest of us, you've been assaulted over at least the last decade with a barrage of media pronouncements that the Armeggdon of the oceans is at hand.
+It's likely that you take these with a grain of salt.
+If you don't, you should.

 Thank you,